theupdateframework/taps/tap13.md

 # Specification

-In order to support this situation, we propose a new type of mapping metadata to enable the name and key(s) for a targets metadata file to be specified.
+In order to support this situation, we propose a mapping metadata to enable the name and key(s) for a targets metadata file to be specified.
 This targets metadata file will be uploaded to the repository and will be used as though it is the top-level targets metadata file by the client instead of the top-level targets